Ilmin Museum of Art

-On December, 1996, the museum opened as Ilmin Art Hall with 3 exhibition rooms in Dong-a Ilbo's previous location, built in 1926.
+In December 1996, the museum opened as Ilmin Art Hall with 3 exhibition rooms in Dong-a Ilbo's previous location, built in 1926.
 The museum is based on the art collection of Ilmin acquired during his time.
-After undergoing a one-year renovation, the museum reopened on February, 2002.
-The building has five stories and the 650 m² facility.
+After undergoing a one-year renovation, the museum reopened in February 2002.
+The building has five stories and the 650 m2 facility.
 Ilmin Museum of Art also runs the only documentary archive of South Korea.

 Location

-The Ilmin Museum of Art is situated at 139 Sejongno (Sejong Avenue) in Jongno-gu, the center of political, economic, cultural and artistic life of Korea since the Joseon dynasty when Seoul was established as the capital city.
-Representative examples of Joseon period architecture which has remained in place near the museum include Gyeongbok Palace, Deoksu Palace, and Gwanghwamun Gate.
+The Ilmin Museum of Art is situated at 139 Sejongno (Sejong Avenue) in Jongno District, the center of political, economic, cultural and artistic life of Korea since the Joseon period when Seoul was established as the capital city.
+Representative examples of Joseon period architecture which has remained in place near the museum include Gyeongbokgung, Deoksugung, and Gwanghwamun.
 Current governmental and embassy buildings, and major museums and galleries like Seoul City Hall, Ministry of Culture and Tourism and Sejong Center are also near the museum.
 In addition, the Ilmin Museum of Art is located on Sejongno alongside the Dong-a Media Center which is the current building for Dong-a Ilbo and hosts Presseum, South Korea's first newspaper museum.
 It is served by Seoul Subway's City Hall Station on Line 1 and Line 2 and Gwanghwamun Station on Line 5.
 The museum is within 5 minutes walking distance from the subway stations.

 Building and venues

-The building is located at the southern end of Gwanghwamun Plaza on Sejong-ro in Jung-gu, the Ilmin Museum of Art, like the Seoul Museum of Art, has preserved the appearance of the old building that distinguishes it visually from the neighboring tall, modern buildings in the urban area.
+The building is located at the southern end of Gwanghwamun Plaza on Sejong-ro in Jung District, the Ilmin Museum of Art, like the Seoul Museum of Art, has preserved the appearance of the old building that distinguishes it visually from the neighboring tall, modern buildings in the urban area.
 The five-story brown stone building is the former Dong-a Ilbo newspaper building, and is the oldest press building in Korea.